LewisScally/doks-1/content/docs/help/how-to-update.md

 ---
-title: "How to Update"
+title: How to Start a Call
+description: >-
-description: "Regularly update the installed npm packages to keep your Doks website stable, usable, and secure."
+  Regularly update the installed npm packages to keep your Doks website stable, usable, and secure.
+lead: >-
-lead: "Regularly update the installed npm packages to keep your Doks website stable, usable, and secure."
+  Regularly update the installed npm packages to keep your Doks website stable, usable, and secure.
-date: 2020-11-12T13:26:54+01:00
+date: '2020-11-12T13:26:54+01:00'
-lastmod: 2020-11-12T13:26:54+01:00
+lastmod: '2020-11-12T13:26:54+01:00'
 draft: false
 images: []
 menu:
   docs:
-    parent: "help"
+    parent: help
 weight: 610
 toc: true
 ---